jamesonhussey/game-balance-tracker/README.md

 - Details page for entities (use ability schema)
 - Add picture uploads for games, entities, and abilities.
 I think this should really liven the place up a bit, but can add more interesting styling as well if it still feels like staring at a wall once this is added.
 - Entry count for games
+- Sorting
+- Breakpoints for relationships between entities within a game